HomePolitics and Current AffairsPhilippines set to receive first BrahMos missile from India

 Delivery of BrahMos missiles to Philippines is an evidence of growing prowess of India as a major defense exporter on the global stage.

-In a watershed moment for India's export sector, the Philippines is set to receive its first shipment of BrahMos supersonic cruise missiles tomorrow, April 19, 2024.
+In a watershed moment for India's defence export sector, the Philippines is set to receive its first shipment of BrahMos supersonic cruise missiles tomorrow, April 19, 2024.
 This delivery, part of a deal signed over two years ago, not only represents a significant milestone for India but also underscores its growing prowess as a major defense exporter on the stage.

 According to sources at the Directorate General of (DGCA), three civilian Freightliners will take-off for Manila later today.
 Indian Air Force (IAF) sources revealed that an IAF C-17 Globemaster is scheduled to depart today as part of the delivery.
 This deployment, involving both civilian and military transport assets, highlights the importance of the delivery, and emphasises the strategic intent that goes beyond the deal.